Laurie Moraschi: Early life

 Moraschi was born in Ingham, Queensland but moved to Sydney and then Griffith at a young age.
 Moraschi played his junior rugby league with Griffith and starred in the local competition winning the NSW Country Player of the Year Award in 1965.
 In the same year, Moraschi also represented New South Wales and Country New South Wales before gaining the attention of Balmain and signed with them in 1966.

 Playing career

 Moraschi made his debut for Balmain in the 1966 season and in the same year was a member of the clubs losing grand final side against St George.
 Moraschi played a total of 34 games for Balmain but chose to sit out the entire 1969 season because of the way player transfer payments were handled by the NSWRL board.
-Two other players who played for Balmain Denis Tutty and Peter Jones also sat out the season.
+Two other players who played for Balmain Dennis Tutty and Peter Jones also sat out the season.
 In the same year, Balmain went on to win their 11th and final premiership as a club when they upset Souths in the grand final.

 In 1970, Moraschi chose to return to play rugby league and joined North Sydney.
 Moraschi spent 3 years at the club before retiring in 1972.